reversinglabs/reversinglabs-sdk-py3/README.md

 `user_agent` - optional user agent string

 > *NOTE!*
-The default means of authorization on the ReversingLabs A1000 REST API is the token.
+The default means of authorization on the ReversingLabs Spectra Analyze REST API is the token.
 If username and password are used instead, a token fetching request will be done so the token can be used in further actions without the user explicitly providing the token.

 #### Class methods:
 - `configuration_dump`
     - Returns the configuration of the instantiated A1000 object
 - `test_connection`
-    - Creates a request towards the A1000 Check Status API to test the connection with A1000
+    - Creates a request towards the Spectra Analyze Check Status API to test the connection with Spectra Analyze
 - `check_submitted_url_status`
     - Accepts a task id returned by upload_sample_from_url and returns a response containing processing status and report if the report is ready